marcocosta1618/request-header-parser/README.md

 # Back End Development and APIs Projects
 ## Request Header parser Microservice

 Request Header parser made in Express.js.
-Second Back End and API project from the freeCodeCamp curriculum.
+Second Back End and API project in the freeCodeCamp curriculum.

-It returns IP address, preferred language, and software of the client at the endpoint [base_url]/api/whoami.
+It returns the IP address, preferred language, and software of the client at the endpoint [base_url]/api/whoami.

 Usage example: